Tracking protection lists

 Although we support sites that commit to respect users’ Do Not Track (DNT) preferences and agree to comply with DNT as defined by the Electronic Frontier Foundation (https://www.eff.org/dnt-policy) such compliance is not grounds for unblocking at this time due to disparities and technical inability to persist DNT headers across browsers and products.

-All of the trackers we’ve identified but don’t block in our browser based lists, along with a change log and notes, can be found here.
+All of the trackers we’ve identified but don’t block, along with a change log and notes, can be found here.
+Please submit feedback here.

 Categories of trackers

-Advertising: A tracker which also displays or enables ads or marketing offers.
+Advertising: A tracker which also displays ads or marketing offers.
 These types of ads can track your personal information and expose you to malware, even if you don’t interact with them.

 Analytics: A tracker which collects your information and may build a profile based on your online activity that can be connected with your real name or other unique identifier.